CAN YOU PASS THE IRAN QUIZ?

 -True.
 In March 2002, the Arab League summit in Beirut unanimously put forth a peace initiative that commits it not just to recognize Israel but also to establish normal relations once Israel implements the international consensus for a comprehensive peace—which includes Israel withdrawing from the occupied territories and a just settlement of the Palestinian refugee crisis.
 (This peace initiative has been subsequently reaffirmed including at the March 2009 Arab League summit at Doha.)
 All 57 members of the Organization of the Islamic Conference, including Iran, “adopted the Arab peace initiative to resolve the issue of Palestine and the Middle East…and decided to use all possible means in order to explain and clarify the full implications of this initiative and win international support for its implementation.”
 (Norman G. Finkelstein, This Time We Went Too Far: Truth and Consequences of the Gaza Invasion, OR Books, New York: 2010, 42.)

-11. Which two countries were responsible for orchestrating the 1953 overthrow of Iran’s populist government of democratically elected prime minister Mohammad Mossadegh, primarily because he introduced legislation that led to the nationalization of Iranian oil?
+11. Which two countries were responsible for orchestrating the 1953 overthrow of the democratically elected Prime Minister of Iran, Mohammad Mossadegh, primarily because he introduced legislation that led to the nationalization of Iranian oil?

 -The U.S. and Britain.
 (Stephen Kinzer, All The Shah’s Men: An American Coup and the Roots of Middle East Terror, John Wiley & Sons, Inc., New Jersey: 2008.
-Hereinafter referred to as, Kinzer.)
+Hereinafter referred to as, Kinzer 2008.)

 -According to Kinzer, Iranians had been complaining that the British-owned Anglo-Iranian Oil Company (AIOC) had not been sharing profits on Iranian petroleum with Iran fairly; and Iran’s parliament (Majles) had tried to renegotiate with the AIOC.
 When the AIOC rejected renegotiation, Mossadegh introduced the nationalization act in 1951.
 In response, Britain and the U.S. organized a global boycott of Iran which sent the Iranian economy into a tailspin.
 Later, the military coup was orchestrated that reinstalled the shah.
 (One irony is that Britain itself nationalized several industries in the 1940s and 1950s; for example, the coal-mining, railways, and iron and steel industries. http://www.historylearningsite.co.uk/labour_party_nationalisation.htm)